What is Mortgage Amortization?

-We’re going to answer that last question, quickly and painlessly.
-Basically, mortgage amortization just means that your mortgage loan payments will be spaced out over a set period of time (often 30 years) and will be calculated so that you always pay the same amount per month (if you have a fixed-rate mortgage, not a variable rate mortgage).
+Here, you’ll learn the answer to that last question, quickly and painlessly.
+Basically, mortgage amortization means that your mortgage loan payments will be spaced out over a period of time (typically 30 years) and will be calculated so that you always pay the same amount per month (if you have a fixed-rate mortgage, not a variable rate mortgage, that is).

 That means that if you get a fixed-rate mortgage and your first payment in your first month is $1,500, you know that you’ll pay $1,500 in the last month of your mortgage, years later.
 If you take out a variable rate mortgage, the amount you pay each month will change periodically as the market rate fluctuates.